It doesn’t matter if you run a tiny mom-and-pop shop or a mega-billion dollar corporation; content marketing works.

 Here’s another good example from Ramit Sethi.

-Yep.
-The h1 is “Do you know your earning potential.”
+The H1 is “Do you know your earning potential.”

 SEO changed massively over the past few years.
-The biggest change by far has been the influence of user experience on SEO.
+The biggest change by far has been the influence of user experience (or UX) on SEO.

-The best way to consider SEO and UX is with this Venn diagram.
+The best way to consider SEO and UX is with this Venn diagram (to access link, you must download a chrome extension).

 That diagram was published in 2012.